-Study anytime, anywhere.
+Study anytime, anywhere

-Download the free ReadAnywhere app and access your online eBook when it's convenient, even if you're offline.
-And since the app automatically syncs with your eBook in Connect, all of your notes are available every time you open it.
+Download the free ReadAnywhere app and access your online eBook, SmartBook 2.0, or Adaptive Learning Assignments when it's convenient, even if you're offline.
+And since the app automatically syncs with your Connect account, all of your work is available every time you open it.
 Find out more at www.mheducation.com/readanywhere